Term breakdown

 Thymosin Beta-4 fragment (Ac-LKKTETQ active region)

 TB-500 is a synthetic fragment built around the active region of Thymosin Beta-4.
-It shares the Recovery & Healing category with BPC-157 and is priced identically, so the two read as a matched pair on the order page rather than two separate purchase decisions.
-Buyers who want the recovery side of the protocol without taking on the metabolic or growth-hormone lines usually buy these two and stop there, which makes the recovery pair the most common partial order across the four compounds.
+It shares the Healmaxxing category with BPC-157 and is priced identically, so the two read as a matched pair on the order page rather than two separate purchase decisions.
+Researchers who want the recovery half of the clavstack without taking on the metabolic or growth-hormone lines usually buy these two and stop there, which makes the recovery pair the most common partial clavstack order by a wide margin.

 Per-vial catalogue price: $53.99.
 Full listing →